Latest News

 If the user wants to learn more about how air fryers work but is presented with a list of models for sale, that is not the relevant and valuable information they are looking for at that particular time.
 Similarly, if they want to make a purchase, they don’t need an in-depth explanation of how convection currents work.

 The role of search intent in SEO is linked to this key theme of relevance.
-It is important to try to make sure that your post or page best fits the search intent of your audience for a particular keyword.
-This helps Google and other search engines to rank pages more accurately and present the most relevant and valuable pages for users.
-In turn, it means that your pages will rank more highly if you take search intent into account.
+It is important to try to make sure that your content, as well as the keywords you target on your post or page is relevant to the search intent of your audiences.
+Writing appropriate, relevant content and targeting keywords with the right search intent helps Google and other search engines to rank pages more accurately and present the most relevant and valuable pages for their users.

 Implications for User Experience